panrg/questions/draft-irtf-panrg-questions.md

 possible if higher-layer protocols such as TLS permit clients to obtain unlinkable identifiers.

-The fifth question: how should transport-layer and higher layer protocols be redesigned to work most effectively over a path-aware networking layer?

 ## What is an Endpoint?

+The sixth question: how is path awareness (in terms of vocabulary and interfaces) different when applied to tunnel and overlay endpoints?

 The vision of path-aware networking articulated so far makes an assumption that path properties will be disseminated to endpoints on which applications